Buttercream-Filled Thumbprint Cookies

 Instructions

-• Prep the oven and baking sheets.
+• Prep.
 Preheat the oven to 350°F and position two racks in the center.
 Then, line two large baking sheets with parchment paper.

-• Combine the dry ingredients.
+• Add dry ingredients.
 In a small bowl, whisk together the flour and salt.
 Then, slowly add this dry mixture to the butter-sugar mixture, mixing at low speed after each addition until combined.
 Avoid overmixing to keep the dough tender.

 • Chill the dough.
 Cover the bowl tightly with plastic wrap and refrigerate for 30 minutes.
 Chilling will help the cookies hold their shape during baking.